grey-fish/grey-fish.github.io/HTB/Cronos.md

 <br/>
 Meanwhile, we set up a listener at port `4445`, and wait for shell to execute via cronjob.<br/>
-After a minute, got the session and  read the root flag :)
+After a minute, got the session and we are root :)

 ![](./images/cronos_root.png)